DigiChanges/solid-wizard/readme.md

-# solid-wizard
+# Solid Wizard

-The solid-wizard library provides a collection of three ready-to-use components: `Wizard`, `WizardButton`, and `StepBar`.
+The solid-wizard library provides a collection of ready-to-use components.

-## Wizard Component

-The `Wizard` component serves as a dynamic interface for managing and displaying various components based on the user's current step.

-## WizardButton Component

-The `WizardButton` component lets users navigate through different steps.
-The "back" button automatically deactivates when on the first step, and similarly, the "next" button deactivates when on the final step.

-## StepBar Component

-The `StepBar` component is an aesthetical component that allows you to show users from your app which step is a modal or another specific component.

 # Get started